imbesky/operating-system/PartA/Scheduling.md

 - optimal for turnaround time; when all jobs arrive at the same time
 - bad for response time
-- when the process with long running time arrives earlier, the total(and everage) turnaround time will rapidly increase
+- when the process with long running time arrives earlier, the turnaround time will rapidly increase

 ### STCF